Before buying this breed, make sure you know all the important Bengal cat facts.

 The Top 10 Brilliant Bengal Cat Facts to Know Your Feline Friend a Little Better

 1. Where These Cats Come From–Wild & Wonderful DNA

 First thing’s first, where do these cats even come from?
 The first of our Bengal cat facts will answer this question with the brief history of Bengal cats.

 Here are the Bengal cat facts you need to know about how these cats came about:

-- The original Bengal cats are a hybrid of the Asian Leopard Cat and domestic cats.
+- Domestic Bengal cats come from hybrids, a cross between the Asian Leopard Cat and a domestic cat.

 - Documentation of the hybrid reaches back as early as the 1800s.

 - Jean S. Mill was the most notable developer of Bengals.
 Through careful breeding in the 1970s and 80s, Mill had the aim of harnessing the beauty of the wild cat while maintaining the temperament of the domestic cat.
 (And she nailed it!)